saravmajestic/express-angular-seo-zombie-seed/README.md

 ##Basic requirements for a site##

-- Miniumum number of http requests
+- Minimum number of http requests
 - Single Page application in client side
 - SEO support
 - Logging - load my db queries, http requests received and error logs separately.
 This will be helpful for tracking